anonymouspeerblind/MIRACLE/README.md

 ```

 ### Pretrained models and Finetuned checkpoints
-Download the zip file from [Link](https://drive.google.com/file/d/11VrXKJyJoD-lXSLVC6pt9adoWxFQ-f7H/view?usp=sharing) and unzip the contents in ridgeformer_checkpoints directory to use in evaluation and training scripts
+Download the zip file from [Link](https://drive.google.com/file/d/1BUGv8cFfFLRkmhflzNGgPDKml0qFLgO5/view?usp=sharing) and unzip the contents in main directory to use in evaluation and training scripts

 ## Training
 Stage 1 - train_combined.py is used to train the model on Stage 1 of our architecture